rstemmer/musicdb/docs/source/usage/install.rst

    # DO NOT COPY THIS KEY.
 CREATE YOUR OWN!

 This key now must be entered into the server configuration.
-When starting MusicDB for the first time, this key gets propargated into the generated client configuration automatically.
+When starting MusicDB for the first time, this key gets propagated into the generated client configuration (``webdata/config.js``) automatically.

-To write the generated random key into the MusicDB server configratuion edit ``/etc/muiscdb.ini`` and update the ``[websocket]->apikey`` value.
+To write the generated random key into the MusicDB server configuration edit ``/etc/muiscdb.ini`` and update the ``[websocket]->apikey`` value.

 .. code-block:: ini